Youth Soccer League Rules

 A match may start if either team has a minimum of 3 players.

-> Roster size: 12 players max can be suited to play in a game.
-Can have up to 3 guest players per game.
-Guest players must have a player card.
+Roster size: 12 players max can be suited to play in a game.
+All players must have their parents sign a waiver before each season.

-> Game Duration – 23-minute halves, running clock, with a 2-minute halftime.
+Game Duration – 23-minute halves, running clock, with a 2-minute halftime.

 - Substitutions – Unlimited and on the fly.
 Must enter and exit from the sideline in front of the substitute’s bench, AND the incoming player cannot step on the field until their teammate is off.
 Penalized with an indirect free kick if a substitution is not done correctly, taken from the spot where the illegal substitution was made.
 Goalkeeper Substitution: must be done with permission from the referee.